Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > SUMMARY: MODIFICATIONS ON THE 'CLUSTER' DON’T PERSIST TO 'EDGE'

 If you're starting to think: "this makes things tricky", you'd be right :-)

+### Shielding

+Shielding is a designated POP that a request will flow through _before_ reaching your origin.

+As mentioned above, clustering is the co-ordination of two nodes within a POP, and this 'clustering' happens within every POP (so the shield POP is no different from any other POP in its fundamental behaviour).

+The purpose of shielding is to give extra protection to your origin, because multiple users will arrive at different POPs (due to their locality) and so a POP in the UK might not have a cached object, while a POP in the USA might have a cached version of the resource.
+To help prevent the UK user from making a request back to the origin, we can select a POP nearest the origin to act as a single point of access.

+Now when the UK request comes through and there is no cached content within that POP, the request wont go to origin, it'll go to the shield POP which will hopefully have the content cached (if not then the shield POP sends the request onto the origin).

+But ultimately the content either already cached at the shield (or is about to be cached at the shield if it had no cache) will be bubbled back to the UK POP where the content will be cached there as well.

+> Note: there isn't any real latency concern with using shielding because Fastly optimizes the network BGP routing between POPs.
+The only thing to ensure is that your shield POP is located next to your origin because Fastly can't optimize the connection from the shield POP to the origin (it can only optimize traffic within its own network).

+This also gives us extra nomenclature to distinguish POPs.
+Before we learnt about shielding, we just knew there were 'POPs' but now we know that with shielding enabled we have 'edge' POPs and a singular 'shield' POP for a particular Fastly service.

 ### Breadcrumb Trail